Takakeishō Takanobu: Early life and sumo experience

 Satō's given name of Takanobu was derived from the name of yokozuna Takanohana, who would eventually become his stablemaster.
 Growing up in Ashiya, Hyōgo, Satō competed in full-contact karate in early primary school, and was runner up for the championship in a national competition.
 However, his father was determined that his son would become a sumo wrestler, and in Satō's third year he began participating sumo at a local dojo.
 After primary school, he entered Hotoku Gakuen Junior High School, known for its sumo program.
 In his third year there he won a national championship and took the title of junior high school yokozuna, or grand champion.

 Encouraged by his father to eat hamburgers and French fries, his weight increased from 30 kilos in the third grade to 80 kilos by sixth grade.
 He then moved to eastern Japan and entered the private high school Saitama Sakae, which had an athletics course.
 During his time at Saitama Sakae, Satō won two successive championships, the Kantō regional high school sumo tournament and the National Junior Sumo Tournament, wrestling in the free weight category.
 In total Satō won 10 national titles in his high school years.
 In his third year, he was also champion in the free weight category of the World Junior Sumo Tournament held in Taiwan.

 Career

-Satō was quite eager to join the professional sumo world, so after high school, he decided to forego university in favour of competing in national sumo tournaments (which would have given him a chance to later gain makushita tsukedashi status) and quickly joined Takanohana stable.
+Satō was quite eager to join the professional sumo world, so after high school, he decided to forego university in favor of competing in national sumo tournaments (which would have given him a chance to later gain makushita tsukedashi status) and quickly joined Takanohana stable.
 Though it is common practice for wrestlers to take on a ring name upon entering this particular stable, he chose to use his real name.
 Because of his strong desire to join the professional ranks as quickly as possible, he participated in maezumo (preliminary sumo tryouts) in September 2014 while still a high school student, a very rare occurrence.
 His coach, the former yokozuna Takanohana, made an arrangement with Sato's high school that he would continue to attend school when not participating in official tournaments.
 Later news reports however stated that he had dropped out of high school.